eficode-academy/jcasc-katas/basic-system-config/README.md

 As with all configuration and coding, we all make typos, and mistakes.

 And with something as important as your build servers ability to work, it can be daunting to even try to fix something, for what if it breaks?!?!

 Luckily, JCasC does a dry run of your configuration before applying it.
 It will not make any changes if the YAML is misconfigured, but rather display an error so you can fix your mistake.

 In the next exercise, you are going to misconfigure the YAML file and observe what happens.

-### Tasks
+### Sort out of this mess

-* In the `jenkins.yaml`, Change systemMessage to systeMessage
+* In the `jenkins.yaml`, change `systemMessage` to `systeMessage`
 * Under the Jenkins as code, Click reload
 * Observe that you get the following error from Jenkins